Introduction

 Our Process

-• Risk Assessment: Conducted on-site to identify potential hazards.
+• Risk Assessment: Conducted on-site to identify potential hazards associated with the system’s operation or environment.

-• Force Test: Ensuring the gate’s operation complies with safety standards.
+• Force Test: Performed to ensure the gate’s operation complies with safety standards, such as force limitation requirements outlined in EN 12453.

 Actions for Unsafe Systems